TigasMiller09/MakeupStore/README.md

 # Getting Started with Create React App

-This project is a web application developed using React that communicates with the [Makeup API](https://makeup-api.herokuapp.com/) to get information about products.
+This project is a web application developed using React.
+The app communicates with the [Makeup API](https://makeup-api.herokuapp.com/) to get the products.

 ## Features
 - Fecthes products from the API